salesforce/Providence/README.md

 ##### Cool Stuff
 * Build plugin to run a something everytime a commit happens
 * `Empire` contains some useful tools for credential management
+* Find our slides from our AppSec presentation [here](http://www.slideshare.net/salesforceeng/providence-rapid-vulnerability-prevention)

 ## Requirements
     python2.7